-Cow magnets are a tool to save the lives of cows, which eat grass, dirt, nails, staples, and bits of bailing wire.
-When iron items work their way through the stomachs of cows, they cause “hardware disease”, which threatens the cow’s vital organs and causes irritation and inflammation.
-The magnet is inserted into the cow's mouth as a pill and lodges in the cow's second stomach to attract the stray metal.
+Cow magnets are tools to save the lives of cows, when they eat grass, dirt, nails, staples, and bits of baling wire.
+When iron items work their way through the stomachs of cows, they cause "hardware disease", which threatens the cow‘s vital organs and causes irritation and inflammation.
+The magnet is inserted into the cow's mouth at around one year of age as a pill and lodges in the cow's second stomach to attract the stray metal.

 Alnico magnets are preferred in speakers because they allow for precision tuning of the magnetic field in the air gap, which creates optimum acoustic performance.
-The air gap is the air between the poles of a magnet.
+The air gap is the space between the poles of a magnet, or the space between the magnet and the surface on which it is placed.
 In the case of speakers, one pole of the magnet surrounds the other pole.
 The magnetic field in the air gap is very strong and requires precise control, which is possible with alnico magnets.

-One of the most popular uses of alnico magnets is as an electric guitar pickup.
-The purpose of a pickup is to convert the vibrations of the guitar strings into electrical signals, which are sent on to the amplifier to boost the guitar strings volume.
+One of the most popular uses of alnico magnets is in electric guitar pickups.
+The purpose of pickups to convert the vibrations of the guitar string's into electrical signals, which are sent on to the amplifier to boost the guitar strings volume.
 The magnetic properties of alnico 2, 3, 4, and 5 magnets makes them ideal for this application.
 The pickup makes it possible for an electric guitar to be heard over loud noises.